Twins vs. Rays Player Props Betting Odds

 Correa Stats

-- Correa has collected 40 hits with 12 doubles, a triple, six home runs and 25 walks.
+- Correa has put up 40 hits with 12 doubles, a triple, six home runs and 25 walks.
 He has driven in 24 runs.

 Correa Recent Games